 - Publication of position papers and submissions to government

-Over 20 years ago, STEP incorporated with the name STEP Inc. STEP is not an acronym.
+In 1986, STEP incorporated with the name STEP Inc. STEP is not an acronym.

 STEP was originally the South Turramurra Natural Bushland Conservation Society, formed in 1971 to fight Ku-ring-gai Council's plans for a garbage tip in the Lane Cove Valley between Canoon Road and Cove Street.
 This proposal was defeated but later morphed into a development proposal for a complex of community halls, sports ovals and courts.